 Applied Music Instruction - Juries and Accompanists

-Each music major is entitled to 50 minutes of instruction per week on their major instrument during each semester.
-All other lessons (secondary, non-major lessons) are 25 minutes per week.
+Each student enrolled in applied lessons is entitled to 14 lessons (including semester jury).
+Students enrolled in MUSA 112, MUSA 312, or MUSA 313 are entitled to 50 minutes of instruction per week on their major instrument during each semester.
+MUSA 101 and MUSA 111 lessons are 25 minutes per week.
 Teachers are free to combine or distribute a student’s lesson time provided that the student receives the required minimum amount of instruction.
 An applied music teacher is required to make up a lesson absence in only two cases: (1) if the teacher requests the lesson cancellation, or (2) if a student notifies the teacher of the intention to be absent due to illness or family emergency at least 24 hours in advance.

 Juries